Liz Niven

 Curriculum Vitae

-Liz Niven is the author of several poetry collections, including Stravaigin (2001 re-printed 2006) and, most recently, Burning Whins (2004).
-She teaches creative writing and has held writing fellowships throughout Scotland.
-Her work includes various projects with visual artists, photographers and artist’s book makers.
+Liz Niven is the author of several poetry collections, including Stravaigin (2001 re-printed 2006) and, Burning Whins (2004). and the forthcoming The Shard Box (2010) She teaches creative writing for various bodies across Scotland including Scottish Poetry Library, National Galleries Scotland and a wide range of Education Authorities,frequently collaborating with visual artists, photographers and artist’s book makers.

 The public art work Cree Lines (2000) in South West Scotland was a collaboration with Alan Lees, Samvado and Scottish Natural Heritage.